top of page

 "History, despite its wrenching pain, cannot be unlived, but if faced with courage, need not be lived again.”

 The heroic efforts of the Original Buffalo Soldiers led to the creation of a motorcycle club named in their honor.
-The Buffalo Soldiers Motorcycle Club of North Carolina was formed on June 1st, 2001.
-The soul idea was to have Fayetteville and the State of North Carolina represented by some of the finest military and civilian personnel and also uphold the legacy of the Buffalo Soldiers from the 9th and 10th Calvary.
+The Buffalo Soldiers Motorcycle Club Fayetteville, NC Chapter was established on June 1st, 2001.
+The soul idea was to have Fayetteville, and the State of North Carolina represented by some of the finest military and civilian personnel and also uphold the legacy of the Buffalo Soldiers from the 9th and 10th Calvary.

-Continuing support for our deployed military & civilian members with Care Baskets, Supports the Cumberland County Sheriff Charity Ride for Kids 2006-2007, support many of the Various Fayetteville Clubs in their fund raising efforts, participated in the Fayetteville Annual Reading Caucus, supports the FEED Fayetteville Program annually and visits Veterans at the Veterans Administration Hospital on many occasions, supports Hoke County Special Olympics Program.
-Speaking engagements at Churches and Schools explaining the history of the Buffalo Soldiers and participate in Black History Month 2002-2007.
+Continuing support for our deployed military & civilian members with Care Baskets, Supports the Cumberland County Sheriff Charity Ride, support many of the Various Fayetteville Clubs in their fund raising efforts, participated in the Fayetteville Annual Reading Caucus, supports the FEED Fayetteville Program annually and visits Veterans at the Veterans Administration Hospital on many occasions, supports Hoke County Special Olympics Program.
+Speaking engagements at Churches and Schools explaining the history of the Buffalo Soldiers and participate in Black History Month.
 This Chapter is not just about having a Mission Statement but achieving the Mission and to do that we must stay involved and giving back to the Communities.

 bottom of page